kayraST793/STATS401-Final-Group-Project/proposal.md

 ## 6. Interim Presentation Deliverables
 By the Interim Presentation, we plan to have the datasets cleaned and combined, market conditions defined, and initial analysis completed.
 We will also have designs for all five visualizations and at least two working D3.js prototypes.
-We will present our initial findings, designs, prototypes, and an example of interaction between visualizations.
+We will present our initial findings, designs, prototypes, and interaction between visualizations.

 ## 7. Timeline and Milestones